 And when many people were gathered together and had come to Him out of every city, He spoke by a parable.
 "A sower went out to sow his seed.
-As he sowed, some fell by the wayside; and it was trodden down, and the fowls of the air devoured it.
+1 As he sowed, some fell by the wayside; and it was trodden down, and the fowls of the air devoured it.
 Some fell upon a rock.
 As soon as it sprang up, it withered away because it lacked moisture.
 Some fell among thorns, and the thorns sprang up and choked it.
 Others fell on good ground and sprang up and bore fruit, some a hundredfold, some sixty-fold, some thirty-fold."
-When He had said these things, He cried, "He that has ears to hear, let him hear."
+2 When He had said these things, He cried, "He that has ears to hear, let him hear."

-Were many people gathered to hear Jesus?
-What are the four places who ere the seed fell?
-1) 2) 3) 4) Which seed survived to beco me productive plants?
+Were many people gathered to hear Jesus? yes

+What are the four places where the seed fell?
+1) wayside

+2) rocks 3) thorns 4) good soil

+, - / That which fell of good soil

+which seed survived to been me productive plants: That which felt of good soil